krishnabairavi95/pytorch_models/README.md

 # pytorch_models

-This repository contains PyTorch implementations of ResNets, Skip Connections, Highway Networks, LeNet and MLP from scratch.
+This repository contains PyTorch implementations of ResNets, Skip Connections, Highway Networks, SqueezeNets and LeNet and MLP from scratch.

 The task was part of a Deep learning assignment